thinknathan/corescript/README.md

 - Updated to use PIXI v5
 - Now using PIXI methods whenever possible instead of block transfer
+- Now using PIXI.BitmapText for fast, memory-efficient text
 - Windows can overlap with each other
 - DEPRECATED: Picture blend modes no longer work
 - DEPRECATED: HTML5Audio removed